 The Diving School trains for combat diving and EOD tasks.
-In principle, the training alternates by year so that combat divers are trained even years and OED divers odd years.
-However, the Diving School will carry out a combat diver course in 2023 and an OED course in 2024.
+In principle, the training alternates by year so that combat divers are trained in even years and OED divers in odd years.
+In 2024, no diving courses will be organized, because that is when the personnel concerned of the Diving School will be deployed in the French-led European Battle Group.
+An OED diver course will be held in 2025.
 All diver conscripts attending diver training are trained as NCO's or reserve officers.
 During conscript training diving days amount to around 60.
 A separate reimbursement is paid for diving.

 Entrance into service takes place annually with the January contingent.
 The easiest way to apply is to fill out an electronic application in the Finnish Defence Forces E-Service.
-The electronic application can be found athttps://asiointi.puolustusvoimat.fi Use a paper application only if applying online is not possible.
+Fill in an application at https://asiointi.puolustusvoimat.fi.
+Use a paper application only if applying online is not possible.
 Applications should arrive at the Diving School by 31 July at the latest.